'Close al-Jazeera': Saudi Arabia gives Qatar 13 demands to end blockade.

 "The embedded interests sacrificed Mubarak.
 He was the visible head of the regime - but these deeply embedded networks will be very hard to dislodge."

 ...To mitigate classic concerns like poverty, corruption and a lack of freedom, dictators in Egypt and beyond usually rely on patronage networks, guaranteeing jobs and other perks to supporters.
-Those networks dominated much of Egypt’s economic life, with government jobs - and even positions on local library boards or sports organisations - doled out to ruling party supporters.

 ...learn more in Al Jazeera